 Analyzing Results

-The first thing to do in order to analyse the results is to add two columns to the now populated data spreadsheet, a column called Accuracy 1, and one called Accuracy 2, meant to indicate whether the participant correctly identified the number in each position in that trial.
+The first thing to do in order to analyze the results is to add two columns to the now populated data spreadsheet, a column called Accuracy 1, and one called Accuracy 2, meant to indicate whether the participant correctly identified the number in each position in that trial.
 Compare the actual number that appeared in each trial with the response given, filling the column with a 1 for a correct response, and a 0 for an incorrect response.
 Figure 4 shows how the table should look at this point.

 Now compute the overall response accuracy for the participant for the first number.
 Do this by averaging the numbers in the Accuracy 1 column of the spreadsheet.
-This should be very high, between .90 and 1.
+This should be very high, between 0.90 and 1.

-Finally compute the average response accuracy for each of the six lag position for the second number.
+Finally compute the average response accuracy for each of the six lag positions for the second number.

 Representative Result

 Graph average response accuracy for the first number, along with response accuracy for the second number as a function of lag position.
 Figure 5 shows an example.
 The graph can be generated for each participant, or averaged across a group of participants.
 As shown in the figure, the pattern of performance is that participants tend to be very accurate reporting the identity of the first number in each trial.
 This demonstrates that even though the number appears very briefly, in an unpredictable location, and embedded between letters, focused attention can support detailed processing and recognition.
-Immediately following numbers are processed accurately as well, as shown by the relatively high performance for Lag 1 numbers.
-This is known as Lag 1 sparing.
+Immediately following numbers are processed accurately as well, as shown by the relatively high performance for lag 1 numbers.
+This is known as lag 1 sparing.
 It is thought that as the focused attention remains engaged during this time, the rapid appearance of the next number allows it to be processed.
-However, at Lags 2 and 3, performance is considerably impaired.
+However, at lags 2 and 3, performance is considerably impaired.
 This is the phenomenon that is known as the attentional blink.
 The idea is that following the processing of the first number, attention becomes temporarily disengaged —like blinking one’s eyes.
 Remember, the numbers shown in lags 2 and 3 last for all of 100 ms, not a very long time.
 They just happen to appear during a brief period in which attention disengages.
-It quickly re-engages however, to support rapidly improving performance during for Lags 4, 5, and 6.
+It quickly re-engages however, to support rapidly improving performance during for lags 4, 5, and 6.
 Taken together these results demonstrate the power and limitations of sustained visual attention.
 Attention can be sustained to find and identify brief and unpredictably positioned stimuli —numbers.
 Intensive processing is followed by a brief respite, temporarily limiting the ability to recognize objects.

 Applications